 NARCliM and the Commonwealth’s National Climate Modelling

 The NARCliM projections complement the national climate projections developed by CSIRO and the Bureau of Meteorology.
-Both sets of projections take large-scale information on the future climate from multiple Global Climate Model (GCM) simulations.
+Both sets of projections take large-scale information on the future climate from multiple GCM simulations.
 However, there are differences between NARCliM and the national climate modelling.

-The national climate projections use GCMs from the World Climate Research Programme’s Coupled Model Intercomparison Project phase 5 (CMIP5).3, 4 The NARCliM projections use data from the earlier CMIP3 project.5, 6
+The national climate projections use GCMs from the World Climate Research Programme’s Coupled Model Intercomparison Project phase 5 (CMIP5).3, 4 The NARCliM projections released in 2014 use data from the earlier CMIP3 project.5, 6

 The NARCliM projections are dynamically downscaled climate-change data using the WRF Regional Climate Model.
 The national climate modelling projections include some information obtained by using dynamical downscaling and statistical downscaling techniques.